Zoetrophy/Pervade/README.md

   -s SECONDS, --seconds SECONDS
                         time to wait after page load in seconds (automatically fuzzed)
+  -f, --faithful        use original chapter titles instead of reformatted
+                        ones
   -v, --verbose         display more verbose output for debugging -x, --debug           display only errors and debugging messages
 ```